maxime-mrl/XCast/README.md

-# XCcast - paragliding weather app 🌤️
+# XCast - paragliding weather app 🌤️

 ## What is it?

-XCcast is a weather app that aims to allow detailed multi-model weather comparison for thermals, and altitude winds.
+XCast is a weather app that aims to allow detailed multi-model weather comparison for thermals, and altitude winds.

 ## Why?